 Employment screening is complicated work.
 The rules and regulations differ from state to state and county to county, and the needs of every business differ, too.
 There’s no one-size-fits-all when it comes to a background check.
 That’s why a quality background check service is backed by great customer support—by real people—that can help you navigate the gray areas of employment screening and help you get the most out of a comprehensive background check.

-When searching for a background check service, look for a partner that promises integrity, industry experience, innovation, and an unparalleled commitment to their clients at every step of the way.
-And make sure they have the expertise and resources necessary to navigate state and local laws in your specific region.
+When searching for a background check service, look for a partner that promises integrity, industry experience, innovation, and an unparalleled commitment to their clients at every step.
+And ensure they have the expertise and resources necessary to navigate state and local laws in your region.